IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Creating-Zowe-CLI-profiles.md

 2. Environment variables
 3. Profiles

-Therefore by creating and setting options in the following profiles, they will become your defaults and do not need to repeat them on Zowe CLI command unless you wish to override them.
-This provides flexibility when you issue commands and write automation scripts.
-Further detail is in [Understanding command option order of precedence](https://zowe.github.io/docs-site/latest/user-guide/cli-configuringcli.html#understanding-command-option-order-of-precedence).
+Therefore by creating and setting options in the following profiles, they will become your defaults and you do not need to repeat them when using Zowe CLI commands unless you wish to override them.
+Further details are in [Understanding command option order of precedence](https://zowe.github.io/docs-site/latest/user-guide/cli-configuringcli.html#understanding-command-option-order-of-precedence).

 The CICS deploy plug-in makes use of the following profiles: